-A network share on a Windows Vista computer is a location that contains folders and files just like “My Documents”.
+A network share on a Windows computer is a location that contains folders and files just like “My Documents”.
 The difference is that a network share is, as the name implies, an area on the campus network.
-The advantage of using a network share is that the folders and files stored in this location are backed up daily by LIS.
+The advantage of using a network share is that the folders and files stored in this location are backed up daily by ITS.
 These used to be referred to as H:\, S:\, T:\, and U:\ drives.

 Files and folders stored in a network share may be used in applications, just as files and folders stored in My Documents are also available within a variety of applications.
 In order to access network shares from off campus, you can use a program called Citrix (faculty and staff only).